 Evaluation: Examine the extent to which the division identifies, develops, disseminates and maintains the resources needed to support the effective use of technology across curricula and at varying levels of integration expertise.

-Evaluation: The Director Academic Service will plan instructional technology professional development.
+Evaluation: The Director of Academic Services will plan instructional technology professional development.
 Attendance will be documented.

 Strategy 1.3.2: Provide a variety of effective local professional development options for instructional staff including workshops, coaching, modeling and online instruction.